Easy Tips to Improve the Air Quality in Your Home

 If your home was built prior to 1978 there is a very good chance that lead paint still exists on your walls.
 Lead can also be present in pesticides, so get in the habit of taking your shoes off at the door if you have been anywhere pesticides or other toxins could have been walked through.

 Mold and dust mites love moisture.
 You can help keep allergens under control if you keep the humidity between 30 and 50 percent.
 An air conditioner will help reduce humidity in the summer.
 Vent the clothes dryer outside, fix leaky pipes, empty drop pans in the dehumidifier, and do not over water plants.

 Some people are very strict about not allowing smoking in their home.
 Everyone knows the smoke from cigarettes is full of harmful toxins.
 Not to mention they make the house smell awful.
 What is confusing is that many of these same people still have a traditional wood-burning fireplace.
 Does this sound like you?
 If it does then you have to know that the smoke from your fireplace is just as dangerous, and it smells just as bad.
 Enjoy an odor-free fire instead.
-A bio ethanol fireplace will provide you with an odor-free fire, and it will not be full of dangerous toxins.
+An ethanol fireplace will provide you with an odor-free fire, and it will not be full of dangerous toxins because it is fueled by bio ethanol.
+Ethanol burners require no maintenance either.
+All you do is pour the fuel in and ignite, and you are rewarded with a hot, consistent, dancing flame.
 If you already have a fireplace, you can convert it with an insert.